planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### FRAME

-*	Feats of strength such as lifting and carrying
-*	Inflicting damage with most physical attacks
-*	Resisting damage from physical attacks

 Adventurers come in all shapes and sizes.
 The Pool reflects their physical might for taking damage, dishing it out, and carrying heavy loads.
 The Descriptor is their body type or build.

 **<u>Example Descriptors:</u>** *Built like a scarecrow, Broad as a barn door, charmingly asymmetric, mighty thews and gristle, serpentine, etc.*

+{: .highlight }
+>-	Feats of strength such as lifting and carrying
+>-	Inflicting damage with most physical attacks
+>-	Resisting damage from physical attacks

 <center>
 <strong>FRAME Descriptor Seeds</strong>